datacommonsorg/docsite/api/rest/v2/node.md

 ### Example 5: Get a list of all existing statistical variables

 Get all incoming linked nodes of node `StatisticalVariable`, with the `typeof` property.
-Since `StatisticalVariable` is a top-level entity, this effectively gets all statistical variables by DCID.
+Since `StatisticalVariable` is a top-level entity, or entity type, this effectively gets all statistical variables.

 Also note that the response contains a `nextToken`, so you need to send additional requests with the continuation tokens to get all the data.